-So we took it upon ourselves to compile an in-depth guide to buying a mattress in Kenya so that the next time you go mattress shopping, you make an informed purchase and avoid getting disappointed.
+Determined to help, we’ve compiled an in-depth guide to buying a mattress in Kenya so that the next time you go mattress shopping, you make an informed purchase and avoid getting disappointed.
 Let’s start by understanding the different types of mattresses you can expect to find in Kenya.

 If you’ve ever gone mattress shopping in Kenya, you have definitely considered buying a foam, spring or orthopedic mattress.
 Designed to satisfy various sleep preferences, the biggest difference between these mattresses is the material(s) used to make them.

-While we only sell foam mattresses here at Moko, some of our customers initially come to us in search of a spring or orthopedic mattress.
+While we only sell high-density foam mattresses here at MoKo, some of our customers initially come to us in search of a spring or orthopedic mattress.
 In most cases, it’s not clear why they want either of these mattress options.

 So first off, we’re going to take a deep dive into foam, spring and orthopedic mattresses so that you know which one exactly to ask for when you go shopping.